oVirt/ovirt-site/source/detailedfeature/detailed-gluster-volume-asynchronous-tasks-management.html.md

     -   Creates a SUB-STEP on execution of command and associate the step with external task id
     -   Abstract method getStepType - inheriting classes to return the StepEnum to be added as Sub step when executing the command
     -   Abstract method executeAndReturnTask which inheriting classes should implement by calling the corresponding VDS command.
 The method should return a GlusterAsyncTask object that holds the id of the gluster task that was started due to the command.
+    -   Start of async operations will acquire a lock.
+The lock will be released when Stop of corresponding command is called by the user or when the tasks sync job discovers that the task has been completed.

 The following sequence diagram explains the Gluster tasks monitoring mechanism ![](GlusterTasksSeqDiagram.png "fig:GlusterTasksSeqDiagram.png")